beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

-% OpenStack Neat -- A Framework for Dynamic Consolidation of Virtual Machines: A Blueprint
+% OpenStack Neat: A Framework for Dynamic Consolidation of Virtual Machines in OpenStack Clouds
 % Anton Beloglazov; Rajkumar Buyya
 % 1st of August 2012